 However, you can’t be passive and just wait for your SaaS business to acquire new customers.
 You can’t just sit back and let the apple fall off from the tree.
 You need to shake that tree day by day, or when the time comes, climb up and get that apple by yourself.

-This picture we painted applies to aligning your SEO strategies with your buying cycle.
+This picture we painted applies to aligning your SEO strategy with your buying cycle.
 The customer journey starts when they first become aware of your product through word-of-mouth or social media platforms.
-You should be able to guide these potential acquisitions throughout their journey, and a properly optimized SEO plan will help you achieve that goal.

 1. Understanding B2B SaaS Audience and Keywords

-The beauty of B2B SaaS SEO is that you hit two birds with just one stone.
+The beauty of a B2B SaaS SEO strategy is that you hit two birds with just one stone.
 While expanding your reach, you’re also getting data-driven insights on developing your product.
-Understanding your audience is the first step through all this, and you can do that by analyzing their interests and queries on SERP (Search Engine Results Pages).

 Identifying target audience personas and pain points